Oussama-ay/va_list/README.md

 - Understand the underlying mechanism of `va_list` and its macros.
 - Observe how the structure changes with each argument access.
 - Highlight distinctions between floating-point and general arguments in variadic functions.
-- Provide a clear visualization of the internal processes.

-## Key Features

-- **Code for visualization**: Step-by-step exploration of how `va_list` interacts with variable arguments.
-- **Detailed comparisons**: Analyze how floating-point and general arguments are handled differently.
-- **Educational focus**: Ideal for those curious about low-level behavior in variadic functions.

 ## Resources